COVID-19 pandemic in the Philippines: Testing

 A medical worker takes a swab sample from a woman for COVID-19 testing at the Palacio de Maynila.

 Early COVID-19 testing in the Philippines was limited to persons with a history of travel to countries with cases of local transmission and those with exposure to individuals confirmed to have COVID-19.
-The testing protocols were revised sometime in mid-March 2020 to give priority to the testing of any individual with severe symptoms as well as to the elderly, pregnant and immunocompromised persons with at least mild symptoms.
+The testing protocols were revised sometime in mid-March 2020 to prioritize testing of any individual with severe symptoms alongside elderly, pregnant, and immunocompromised persons with at least mild symptoms.
 On March 30, symptomatic healthcare workers were also considered priority for testing.

-During his press briefing on May 19, Presidential Spokesperson Harry Roque said that the government's "expanded targeted testing" would target the following: "(1) all symptomatic cases, (2) all of those coming from abroad, (3) all close contacts of confirmed cases that were found through contact tracing, and (4) all of those who tested positive on rapid antibody tests."
-The government is also opting to test through benchmarks, by testing 1–2% of the Philippines' entire population and 10–12% of the worst affected region in the country, which is Metro Manila.
+During his press briefing on May 19, presidential spokesperson Harry Roque said that the government's "expanded targeted testing" would target the following: "(1) all symptomatic cases, (2) all of those coming from abroad, (3) all close contacts of confirmed cases that were found through contact tracing, and (4) all of those who tested positive on rapid antibody tests."
+Roque also said the government would begin testing through "benchmarks", testing 1–2% of the Philippines' entire population and up to 10–12% of the worst affected regions, such as Metro Manila.